karan/Projects-Solutions/README.md

 **Create A Progress Bar for Downloads** - Create a progress bar for applications that can keep track of a download in progress.
 The progress bar will be on a separate thread and will communicate with the main thread using delegates. [[ScottKolo (Go)]](https://github.com/ScottKolo/GoProjects/blob/master/Threading/progress.go)

 **Bulk Thumbnail Creator** - Picture processing can take a bit of time for some transformations.
 Especially if the image is large.
 Create an image program which can take hundreds of images and converts them to a specified size in the background thread while you do other things.
-For added complexity, have one thread handling re-sizing, have another bulk renaming of thumbnails etc. [[averageprogrammer (Java)]](https://github.com/averageprogrammer/Bulk_Thumbnail_Creator)
+For added complexity, have one thread handling re-sizing, have another bulk renaming of thumbnails etc. [[jthomasprogrammer (Java)]](https://github.com/jthomasprogrammer/Bulk_Thumbnail_Creator)
 [[bhaskar4n(python)]](https://github.com/bhaskar4n/bulk-thumbnail-creator)
 [[SumedhArani(python)]](https://github.com/SumedhArani/Threading-Python)
 [[tushar-rishav(python)]](https://github.com/tushar-rishav/Pynail)